alimanfoo/alimanfoo.github.io/_posts/2019-08-08-anopheles-cnvs.md

 <div class="bk-root" id="4544039d-fa3a-477f-8e32-eb102e79ba80" data-root-id="1002"></div>

-The total cost of distributing LLINs varies, but [can be around \\$6 per net]((https://malariajournal.biomedcentral.com/articles/10.1186/s12936-016-1671-1)), which includes around \\$2-3 dollars to buy the net itself, and around \\$3 for the logistics required to distribute nets to communities.
-I don't know the exact number, but it seems reasonable to assume that more than \\$1 billion is spent on distributing LLINs in Africa each year.
+The total cost of distributing LLINs varies, but [can be around $6 per net]((https://malariajournal.biomedcentral.com/articles/10.1186/s12936-016-1671-1)), which includes around $2-3 to buy the net itself, and around $3 for the logistics required to distribute nets to communities.
+I don't know the exact number, but it seems reasonable to assume that more than $1 billion is spent on distributing LLINs in Africa each year.
 More than half of that is paid for by the [Global Fund](https://www.theglobalfund.org/en/malaria/), and the remainder by other donors including [PMI](https://www.pmi.gov/how-we-work/technical-areas/insecticide-treated-mosquito-nets-(itns)-pmi), [UNICEF](https://www.unicef.org/supply/index_39977.html) and [AMF](https://www.againstmalaria.com/).

 The current generation of LLINs are impregnated with a [pyrethroid insecticide](https://en.wikipedia.org/wiki/Pyrethroid) (e.g., [PermaNet® 2.0](https://www.vestergaard.com/permanet-2-0) uses deltamethrin, [Olyset Net](https://sumivector.com/mosquito-nets/olyset-net) uses permethrin).
 Over the past 20 years, [mosquito populations across Africa have become resistant to pyrethroids](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6215693/).
 Some studies have shown that [LLINs remain effective despite pyrethroid resistance](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5968369/).
 However, other studies have shown that a new generation of LLINs which combine a pyrethroid insecticide with "resistance-breaking" compound called [piperonyl butoxide (PBO)](https://en.wikipedia.org/wiki/Piperonyl_butoxide) are [more effective than standard nets at preventing malaria transmission](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5910376/).